No matter how you feel about physician-rating sites, the numbers show that they are here to stay.

 6. Have you encountered any killjoys or “trollers” on your website?
 Are there people who go on Vitals to purposely badmouth physicians even though they have no knowledge of their medical services?

 Garrison: Reviews are systemically screened for defamatory or inflammatory remarks, and doctors can suppress two comments.
-We strive to preserve the integrity of our ratings system by limiting the frequency of ratings that might otherwise be distorted by repeated reviews by the same individual.
+We strive to preserve the integrity of our rating system by limiting the frequency of ratings that might otherwise be distorted by repeated reviews by the same individual.
 Vitals also has a devoted Physician Relations team that investigates suspicious comments and responds to physician concerns.

 7. Do you provide any services for doctors?